-The CRM -> Customer Orders section displays an overview of all the orders from the customers.
+The CRM -> Customer Orders section displays all the orders from the customers.
 New Customer Orders can be added from here.

 - Product statuses.

 - Payment statuses.

 - CRM FAQ.